mixpanel/mixpanel-react-native/Samples/README.md

 https://reactnative.dev/docs/environment-setup

 ## Getting Started
-- Under the sample application's root directory, run `yarn install`
+- Under the sample app's root directory, run `yarn install`
-- Under the sample application's ios directory, run `pod install`
+- Under the sample app's ios directory, run `pod install`
+- To run the app in iOS, run `yarn ios`
+- To run the app Android, run `yarn android`

 ## Add your Mixpanel Token to app.json
 There is "token" value in app.json that you'll need to update